-Physical examinations at the beginning and end of the treatment period determined the participants’ body mass index, total fat mass, and muscle mass.
+Physical examinations at the beginning and end of the treatment period determined the participants’ Body Mass Index (BMI), total fat mass, and muscle mass.

 Blood samples were drawn monthly and analyzed for cholesterol, carnitine levels, and other factors.

-Mental and physical fatigue was scored, and cognitive function was evaluated before and after the treatment period.
+Mental and physical fatigue were scored and cognitive function was evaluated before and after the treatment period.